JensKlimke/jk/services/webhook-service/README.md

 ## Features
 - Secure webhook endpoint with Bearer token authentication
 - Support for multiple web applications (configurable via URL path)
-- Automatic artifact download from GitHub Actions
+- Direct artifact download from any URL
 - Extraction of zip files to the appropriate web server directory
 - Logging of deployment activities